Matching own payments in Modern bank reconciliation

 • Fehler beim Bewerten des Ausdrucks für Pfad ‚Boxes/Box81_Base‘

-The exact error message differs by country: the first is produced by the “VAT Declaration Excel (CH)” / “VAT Declaration XML (CH)” for Switzerland, the second one is from Germany.
+The exact error message differs by country: the first is produced by the “VAT Declaration Excel (CH)” / “VAT Declaration XML (CH)” for Switzerland, the second one is from Germany, the 3rd is from Spain.
 In reality, the error has nothing to do with the “Boxes” i.e. the Excel layout but a clear sign that the Application specific parameters / Setup fail to classify a specific VAT use case.
 Namely, a VAT code was used in a module / situation not envisioned by the FiCo functional consultant who configured the VAT Declaration.

 1. Use division by dichotomy to find the exact date